 A simple forex trade

-If a trader buys EUR/USD when it was trading at $1.2000, it would cost them $1.20 to buy €1.
+If a trader buys EUR/USD when it is trading at $1.2000, it would cost them $1.20 to buy €1.
 If the price moves higher to $1.2500 and the trader decides to sell (i.e. close) that position then selling that €1 would generate $1.25.
 The round trip of the trade has generated a profit of $0.05.

-If you believe that the EUR will strengthen in value relative to the USD you would buy (or go long) EUR/USD.
+If you believe that the EUR will strengthen in value relative to the USD, you would buy (or go long) EUR/USD.
 If you believed that the EUR would weaken relative to the USD, then you would look to sell (or go short) EUR/USD.

 A forex quote